luukio/mc-batchnamesearch/README.md

 ```
 yarn start
 ```
 First checks basic availability with this command.
-It runs `checkExists.js` and returns a JSON array that can go straight in the deep search.
+It runs `checkExists.js` and finishes with a JSON array file that can go straight in the deep search.

 ```
 yarn deepsearch
 ```
 Properly checks if its available now, soon or blocked, much slower than the first command.
-It runs `checkDates.js` and returns a JSON object.
+It runs `checkDates.js` and finishes with a JSON object file.